Even these days, in The Best of Times for SaaS, many founders are wary of Venture Capital.

 - Be wary of VCs that have invested in your direct, or very adjacent competitors that want to meet with you.
 This isn’t really that big of a deal, but 9 times out of 10, they’re just fishing for information and will share it back to your competitors.
 And though nothing is all that secret on the internet these days, it is a huge waste of your time.

-- Be just a little skeptical of The Guy They Bring In (but sometimes it can be great).
+- Be just a little skeptical of The Guy They Bring In as a board member or full-time role (but sometimes it can be great).
 Be wary of some ‘consultant’ or VP that’s been working at a VC firm that they want to bring into your company.
 Sometimes, this is really great.
 If they happen to have a great VP for you that is hanging out at the VC firm — grab her or him.
 But sometimes, that Guy Down The Hall is really someone put in to potentially take over the company.
 Really only an issue with Big VC firms when you sell a lot of the company.
 Not an issue if you’ve only sold a small portion of the company, still control the board, etc. More on that here.

 - Ultimately, you want someone that has your back.
 It’s not about you, it’s about the company, true.
 But it’s your company.
 Pick the best VC for you.
 But pick someone that has your back.
 If you don’t feel it … even if the brand is right, the background is right, the smiles go on for miles … pass.
 Find another.
 Even at a substantially lower price.
-‘Cause you’ll be stuck with this dude forever.
+Because you’ll be stuck with this investor forever.